 11. Table of Content Improves Search Engine Ranking

-Table of contents are specifically meant for your readers – humans, not the algorithm.
+The table of contents is specifically meant for your readers – humans, not the algorithm.
 They help your readers to see the structure of your content at a glance and possibly jump to the section they need.

-It’s better to place much more importance to animates (humans) than inanimate things algorithm.
+It’s better to place much more importance on animates (humans) than the inanimate things algorithm.